Interrex: History

 Under the Republic, interreges were appointed to hold the comitia for the election of the consuls when the consuls, through civil commotion or other cause such as death, had been unable to do so during their year of office.
 Each interrex held the office for only five days, as under the kings.
-During the brief interregnum, they cumulated most the original power of the king, or the power of the two consuls in the first years of the Republic.
+During the brief interregnum, they cumulated most of the original power of the king, or the power of the two consuls in the first years of the Republic.
 The comitia were, as a general rule, not held by the first interrex, who was originally the curio maximus, but more usually by the second or third; in one instance we read of an eleventh, and in another of a fourteenth interrex.
-The comitia to elect the first consuls were held by Spurius Lucretius Tricipitinus as interrex was also called praefectus urbis.
+The comitia to elect the first consuls were held by Spurius Lucretius Tricipitinus either as interrex or as praefectus urbi.
 The interreges under the Republic, at least from 482 BC, were elected from ex-consuls by the Senate, and were not confined to the decem primi or ten chief senators as under the kings.
 Plebeians, however, were not admissible to this office; and consequently when the Senate included plebeians, the patrician senators met together without the plebeian members to elect an interrex.
 For this reason, as well as on account of the influence which the interrex exerted in the election of the magistrates, we find that the tribunes of the plebs were strongly opposed to the appointment of an interrex.
 The interrex had jurisdictio.
 It is possible that interreges were the only magistrates exempted from the veto power of a tribune - which would be exceptional, since even dictators were usually subject to the veto.

 Interreges continued to be appointed occasionally until the time of the Second Punic War.
 After that no interrex was appointed until the Senate, by command of Sulla, named L. Valerius Flaccus to hold the comitia for his election as Dictator in 82 BC.
 In 55 BC, another interrex was appointed to hold the comitia in which Pompey and Crassus were elected consuls.
 There were multiple interreges in 53 and 52 BC, the last known being Marcus Aemilius Lepidus (triumvir); in 52 an interrex held the comitia in which Pompey was appointed sole consul.
-The number of interreges during these two years was so high than Cicero ironised about it in a letter.
+The number of interreges during these two years was so high that Cicero ironised about it in a letter.